 Ripping off heads and slurping out guts is just as messy as it sounds.
-Embrace it; the crab boil is about getting messy and eating amazing seafood.
+Embrace it; the crawfish boil is about getting messy and eating amazing seafood.
 But, by the end of the evening, it's nice to have some napkins around so that your guests feel comfortable shaking your hand as they leave.
 It's always good to clean out the crawfish guts from under your finger nails.

 Justin Smith supplied this roadmap to crawfish boil success.
 Follow this advice, and you'll end up with a delicious pot of crawfish (and at least three empty beer bottles):

 1. Make sure you have a pot and burner that are sufficient to cook the desired amount of crawfish.

 2. Wash your crawfish, pulling out any dead or crushed ones that may be inside the sack.

 3. Fill your pot about halfway.
 You want just enough water to cover the crawfish, but not too much, or it will take too long to bring them back to a boil.

 4. Add roughly one bag of Louisiana Crawfish Co. seafood boil (or your favorite spice mixture).
 Honestly, it's just for your guests to smell.
 Contrary to popular belief, it doesn’t get inside the crawfish unless you soak them for at least a half-hour.